IGA-LBM: Isogeometric lattice Boltzmann method: Isogeometric analysis

 \section{Isogeometric analysis}

-Isogeometric Analysis (IGA) bridges the gap between computational geometry and numerical analysis by employing identical basis functions for both geometric modeling and physical field approximation.
-This section establishes the NURBS-based mathematical foundation essential for the subsequent integration with the lattice Boltzmann method (LBM) in Section \ref{sec4:iga-lbm}.
+Isogeometric Analysis (IGA) bridges the gap between computer-aided design and numerical analysis by employing identical basis functions for both geometric modelling and physical field approximation.
+This section establishes the NURBS-based mathematical foundation essential for the subsequent integration with the lattice Boltzmann method in Section~\ref{sec4:iga-lbm}.